simonmichael/hledger/hledger-ui/doc/hledger-ui.1.m4.md

 Any QUERYARGS are interpreted as a hledger search query which filters the data.

 `--watch`
-: watch for data changes and reload automatically
+: watch for data (and time) changes and reload automatically

 `--theme=default|terminal|greenterm`
 : use this custom display theme